codecraftingtools/codecraftingtools.github.io/src/index.rst

   language
 - Implement primitive components in C++ or Python
-- Instantiate primitive components and connect them together to build hierarchic components
+- Instantiate primitive components and connect them together to build component hierarchies
-- Automatically generate configurable applications from hierarchic components or write a customized main program
+- Automatically generate configurable applications from component hierarchies or write a customized main program
 - Develop multi-threaded real-time systems, simulations, or desktop applications
 - Utilize the same components in any supported run-time environment,